 8.6 Consumer data requests under Part 4 of these rules

-(1) Part 4 of these rules (Part 4) does not apply in relation to energy sector data except as provided in this clause.

 Tranche 1 — 15 November 2022

-(2) Part 4 applies in relation to an initial retailer, except in relation to a complex request, on and from the tranche 1 date.
+(2) Part 4 of these rules applies in relation to an initial retailer, except in relation to a complex request, on and from the tranche 1 date.

-(3) Part 4 applies to AEMO on and from the tranche 1 date.
+(3) Part 4 of these rules applies to AEMO on and from the tranche 1 date.

 Tranche 2 — 15 May 2023

-(4) Part 4 applies in relation to an initial retailer in relation to a complex request on and from the tranche 2 date.
+(4) Part 4 of these rules applies in relation to an initial retailer in relation to a complex request on and from the tranche 2 date.

 Tranche 3 — 1 November 2023

-(5) Part 4 applies to a larger retailer, except in relation to a complex request, on and from the later of the tranche 3 date and the date that it becomes a larger retailer.
+(5) Part 4 of these rules applies to a larger retailer, except in relation to a complex request, on and from the later of the tranche 3 date and the date that it becomes a larger retailer.

 Tranche 4 — 1 May 2024

-(6) Part 4 applies to a larger retailer in relation to a complex request on and from the later of the tranche 4 date and the date that it becomes a larger retailer.
+(6) Part 4 of these rules applies to a larger retailer in relation to a complex request on and from the later of:

+(a) the tranche 4 date; and

+(b) the day that is 6 months after the day that it became a larger retailer.

 Application of Part 4 to small retailers that are accredited persons

-(7) Part 4 applies to a small retailer that is an accredited person, except in relation to a complex request, on and from the later of:
+(7) Part 4 of these rules applies to a person who is both a small retailer and an accredited person, except in relation to a complex request, on and from the latest of the day that is 12 months after:

-(a) the day 12 months after the tranche 1 date; and
+(a) the tranche 1 date; and

-(b) the day 12 months after the day that it became an accredited person.
+(b) the day that the person became an accredited person; and

+(c) the day that the person became a small retailer.

-(8) Part 4 applies to a small retailer that is an accredited person in relation to a complex request on and from the later of:
+(8) Part 4 of these rules applies to a person who is both a small retailer and an accredited person, in relation to a complex request, on and from the latest of the day that is 18 months after:

-(a) the day 18 months after the tranche 1 date; and
+(a) the tranche 1 date; and

-(b) the day 18 months after the day that it became an accredited person.
+(b) the day that the person became an accredited person; and

+(c) the day that the person became a small retailer.

 Voluntary application of Part 4 to small retailers

 (9) A small retailer may notify the Commission that it wishes Part 4 to apply to it: